Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/06-Detailed-Plan/06-Detailed-Plan.md

 ## D Project Management: QA Assessment of Catalyst Funding Process.

-QA assessment of how the Catalyst Funding Process can be reoriented from top-down planning to distributed peer facilitation and empowerment models is planned.
+A QA assessment of how the Catalyst Funding Process can be reoriented from top-down planning to distributed peer facilitation and empowerment models is planned.

 ## E Maturity-Models: DAO-Maturity-Model